 • How many times does your customer have to call or email you in order for you to fix an issue or complaint?
 Do you make it easy or do you make it hard?

 • When a prospective customer visits your website, what do they see, a land of confusion or can they quickly and easily see where to fill out an estimate form or call you?

-• On a side note, when they first visit your site do they just see a logo staring them in the face with a vague website underneath, or do they see a headline that gives them a compelling reason to stay, and learn more about what makes your company different?
+• On a side note, when they first visit your site do they just see a logo staring them in the face with a vague website underneath, or do they see a headline that gives them a compelling reason to stay, and learns more about what makes your company different?

 • Commercial or Residential: Do you accept all forms of payment including cash, check, credit card, or billed after the service is completed?
-Or do you only demand cash or check at time of service?
+Or do you only demand cash or check at the time of service?

 These are a sampling of the types of questions you must ask yourself on a regular basis so that you can stay on top of any flaws that your customers see when they do business with you.
 By making it easy and simple, and enjoyable, you will surely attract more customers who will use your services more frequently, and who will gladly provide you with referrals.

 In fact, we go as far as having our customers submit an online survey that gives them an opportunity to give us feedback on how my office staff treated them and how well our technicians did at their home or business.
 It is incredibly invaluable to us, knowing how we are doing, and what we need to do to improve and tweak our systems and methodologies.

 In review: How easy you make it for your customer to do business with you all have an impact on your company’s revenue.
 Start working on these points today and see how it changes things.
 Call my office at 704-799- 0313 if you have any questions.

 Take control and become your own business building expert or let my team help you take your company from small to big.
 Until next time…